openedx/edx-toggles/scripts/README.rst

 .. code:: bash

-    make dev.up
-    make feature-toggle-state
+    python gather_feature_toggle_state.py feature-toggle-data

 This will create a new directory called `feature-toggle-data`, containing a data dump file for each ida that makes use of waffle feature toggles.

-NOTE: This workflow currenly is only applicable to devstack.
-We have plans for making this tooling more useful for live deployments, but there is more work needed.
+NOTE: This workflow currenly is only applicable to devstack. for making this tooling more useful for live deployments, but there is more work needed.